HenriTeinturier/ScrapEmbeddingNextjsDoc/readme.md

 ## Scrap stats:

-If you want stats on scrapping datas you cun run this command
+If you want stats on scrapping datas you can run this command

 ```terminal
   npm run scrapstat